Akola Maharashtra, India Travel Guide

 Akola has a natural break point for longer tours.

 Consider a comprehensive Maharashtra tour, linking Akola with Nagpur and Aurangabad.
-This has a rich and varied experience of the state's history, culture, and nature.
+This has a wealthy and varied experience in the state's history, culture, and nature.